Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ## Introduction

 This study explores the complex link between civil conflicts in Sub-Saharan Africa (SSA) and emergency food aid distribution.
-SSA with its diverse geography and socio-political dynamics, experiences recurrent conflicts driven by factors like grievances, wealth disparities and food insecurity.
+SSA with its diverse geography and socio-political dynamics experiences recurrent conflicts driven by factors like grievances, wealth disparities and food insecurity.
 Food scarcity worsens conditions for conflict and hampers conflict resolution and recovery.
 This study aims to uncover the intricate interactions between emergency food aid and civil conflict in SSA using data from 2002 to 2020.
 Visualisation techniques will be used to gain insights into this relationship.

 ## Software Platform
 The data quality check, cleaning process and visualisation creation and analysis for this study will be conducted using the RStudio platform version 2023.06.1, Build 524.